Concept-based Explanations for Out-Of-Distribution Detectors: Problem Setup and Background

-where $S(\bfx, \bff) \in \reals$ is the score function of the detector for an input $\bfx \in \calX$ and $\gamma$ is the threshold.
 We follow the convention that larger scores correspond to ID inputs, and the detector outputs of $1$ and $0$ correspond to ID and OOD respectively.
-Common choices for $S(\bfx, \bff)$ include the softmax confidence score (\ie the maximum predicted probability)~\cite{hendrycks2016msp}, the Energy score computed from logits at the penultimate layer~\cite{liu2020energy}, the negative maximum of the unnormalized logits~\cite{hendrycks2019scaling}, and other combined statistics from the intermediate feature representations~\cite{lee2018mahalanobis,raghuram2021JTLA}.
-In this work, we assume the availability a pre-trained DNN classifier and a paired OOD detector that is trained to detect inputs to the classifier.
+We assume the availability a pre-trained DNN classifier and a paired OOD detector that is trained to detect inputs for the classifier.

-\subsection{Projection into Concept Space}
+\subsection{Projection Into Concept Space}